October 16, 2008 – Thursday – Johannesburg, South Africa to Livingston, Zambia

 I am up at 6am this morning, since I really didn’t sleep much last night.
 I sort out the repacking of my bags once again.
 Breakfast is included in the room tariff at the Mondior hotel, and is sumptuous in their Oriana Restaurant.
 South Africans sure know to eat!

 When I check out this morning, I ask about storing my big bag at the hotel until my return on October 25th, they refuse since I’m not staying with them when I return to Johannesburg.
 So that was bad advice from Derek at Wilderness Safaris, however the front desk manager verifies that I can store my bag at the airport.

 Johannesburg airport is being expanded, so it is chaotic and very noisy.
 They are gearing up for the FIFA 2010 International Soccer match.
-I find the baggage storage office and leave my big bag there – praying as I leave that it will still be there when I return on the 25th, and that my notebook computer will still be inside.
+I find the baggage storage office and leave my big bag there – praying that it will still be there when I return on the 25th, and that my notebook computer will still be inside.

 There is some high drama at the gate next to where I board my flight.
 A young couple show up extremely late for their flight to Mauritius and they are told the gate is closed, so they are refused entry.
-Lots of yelling and crying ensues, however the gate staff prevail, and eventually shut everything down and walk away.
+Lots of yelling and crying ensues, however the gate staff prevail, and eventually they shut everything down and walk away.
 I do love people watching!

 I’m really early for my flight on Zambian Airways to Livingston, but that’s me: leave lots of time.
 It was a good thing, since despite this morning’s confusion with the bag storage; I still had time to deal with it.